 Getting Started with ESPHome and Home Assistant¶

 ESPHome is the perfect solution for creating custom firmware for your ESP8266/ESP32 boards.
-In this guide we’ll go through how to setup a basic “node” by use of the Home Assistant add-on.
+In this guide we’ll go through how to setup a basic “node” using the ESPHome Dashboard, installed as a Home Assistant add-on.

-But first, here’s a very quick introduction to how ESPHome works: ESPHome is a tool which reads in a YAML configuration file (just like Home Assistant) and creates a custom firmware binary.
-The tool also has many helpers that simplify flashing devices (uploading the new binary file) and aim to make managing your ESP boards as simple as possible.
-Once you have added devices or sensors in ESPHome’s configuration, they will even automatically show up in Home Assistant’s UI.
+But first, here’s a very quick introduction to how ESPHome works: ESPHome is a tool which aims to make managing your ESP boards as simple as possible.
+It reads in a YAML configuration file (just like Home Assistant) and creates custom firmware which it installs on your ESP device.
+Devices or sensors added in ESPHome’s configuration will automatically show up in Home Assistant’s UI.

-After that, wait a bit until the add-on is installed (this can take a while) and go to the add-on page.
-Start the add-on and then click “Open Web UI”.
-If you see “502: Bad Gateway” the addon is currently starting, and you can refresh the page after a couple of seconds.
+After that, wait a bit until it is installed (this can take a while).
+Click “Start” and then click “Open Web UI”.
+If you see “502: Bad Gateway” it is currently starting, and you can refresh the page after a couple of seconds.

 You should now be greeted by a nice introduction wizard which will step you through creating your first configuration.